 Mr Wilson said that Superintendent John James kept him and Mrs Bulbeck apart from the other complainants.
 After meeting with them, he then went on to tell the other complainants that he and Mrs Bulbeck were only interested in receiving an apology and did not want to take their complaints further.
 He was guilty of lying, perjury and perverting the course of justice.

-It was contained what the caseworkers do on receipt of complaints.
+It was explained what the caseworkers do on receipt of the files from the force.

 Mr Wilson said there was a new investigation happening.

 said that the subject of a new complaint could arise from this new investigation.